fdietz/vue_components_book_manuscript/13-compound-components.md

 For a more complete summary about the aria attributes usage I highly recommend [heydonworks.com](http://heydonworks.com/practical_aria_examples/#tab-interface) website which goes into great detail for this particular type of tabbed navigation pattern.

 Using `$children` enables us to encapsulate all the business logic in the parent component and leave the child component straight forward to implement.
+But, it also has it's drawbacks.
+Our compound component would break if we would insert another child component which is not a tab and therefore doesn't provide a `name` and `hash`.
+The component hierachy is tightly coupled, meaning there cannot be another HTML component wrapping the children.
+The children must be direct descendants of the parent for this pattern to work correctly.

 On the other hand this pattern will not work when the actual tab selection would be handled inside the children.
 We look into such a scenario in our next example.

-## Accordion
+## Accordion using Provide/Inject

-We have already implemented a rudimentary accordion component in a previous chapter.
+We already implemented a rudimentary accordion component in a previous chapter.
 Let's build on that and turn this into a compound component.

 {width: 50%}
 ![Accordion](images/accordion.png)